paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-05-03-inspiring_nobody.md

 With [exciting developments][3] taking place in the field of web design, it’s disappointing to see the biggest cultural event of our generation represented online by such a confusing mess.
 Rather than showcase British interactive design talent, this site proudly flies the flag for the status quo.

-The 2012 games are meant to ‘inspire a generation’.
+The 2012 games are meant to “inspire a generation”.
 Don’t expect to find any inspiration here.

 [1]: http://lloydyweb.paulrobertlloyd.com/blog/2007/06/2012_and_all_that
 [2]: http://creativereview.co.uk/cr-blog/2009/october/london-2012-pictograms